Progressive Aerodyne

-Progressive Aerodyne, Inc is an American aircraft manufacturer based in Tavares, Florida.
-The company specializes in the design and manufacture of amphibious kit aircraft for the amateur-construction market.
+Progressive Aerodyne, Inc was a Chinese owned aircraft manufacturer with production based in Tavares, Florida.
+The company specialized in the design and manufacture of amphibious kit aircraft for the amateur-construction market.

 History

 The company was founded in 1991 in Orlando, Florida by Kerry Richter, Wayne Richter and Paige Lynette.
-The company moved to Tavares, Florida in May 2010.
-In 2011 Adam Yang became CEO.
-In 2022 Geoffrey Nicholson was CEO..
+The company moved to Tavares, Florida in May 2010, naming Adam Yang as CEO.
+In 2013, Adam Yang was replaced by Geoffrey Nicholson.

 The company's main product, the SeaRey, was first flown in November 1992.

+The company opened a Shanghai, China, office in 2014, and was bought by Chinese investors in 2016.

+The company shut down in early 2024.